Bypass navigation bar

-Video Technology classes are conducted in a hands-on atmosphere that will prepare you for the reality of your future career.
-Labs and equipment include cutting-edge technology similar to what you will find in the workplace.
+Video Technology classes are conducted in a hands-on setting that will prepare you for your future career.
+Labs and equipment include the most current technology similar to what you'll find in the workplace.

-Our comprehensive, all-digital studio facility, completed in fall 2009, offers a three-camera digital television studio, 27-inch iMac computers for editing and production, high-definition field production cameras and six editing suites for audio production, video post-production work and animation.
+Our all-digital studio facility offers a three-camera digital television studio, 27-inch iMac computers for editing and production, high-definition field production cameras and six editing suites for audio production, video post-production work and animation.

-Our Video Technology faculty members not only have relevant degrees but also have real-world experience in the industry, which makes them able to relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
-See profiles of some of our Video Technology faculty.
+Video Technology faculty members have both relevant degrees and experience in the industry, so they can relate to the challenges you’ll face at work.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+See profiles of some of our

 See links to information about Video Technology-related organizations, industry news and more.